chilleo/ALPHA/README.md

 ## Introduction

 Automated Local Phylogenomic Analyses, or ALPHA, is a python-based application that provides an intuitive user interface for phylogenetic analyses and data visualization.
-It has four distinct modes that are useful for different types of phylogenetic analysis: RAxML, File Converter, MS Comparison, and D Statistic.
+It has four distinct modes that are useful for different types of phylogenetic analysis: RAxML, File Converter, MS Comparison, and D-statistic.

 <img src="https://user-images.githubusercontent.com/25121486/30996594-93970970-a487-11e7-996a-2cad60f0002b.png" alt="Welcome" width="400">